UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The Oncor delivery charge covers the cost of maintaining the electrical infrastructure and is passed directly to Oncor by your electricity provider.

-If you want the Oncor delivery fee explained simply, it is a fee collected to cover the cost of delivering electricity to your home.
-While your Retail Electric Provider (REP), companies like TXU, Reliant, or Green Mountain Energy, sells you the actual electricity, Oncor is the utility company responsible for the physical infrastructure.
-This includes maintaining the power lines, repairing poles after storms, and managing the advanced smart meters on the side of your house.
+If you want the Oncor delivery fee explained simply, it is a mandatory charge collected to cover the physical cost of delivering electricity to your home.
+While your Retail Electric Provider (REP) — companies like TXU, Reliant, or Green Mountain Energy — sells you the actual electricity, Oncor is the Transmission and Distribution Utility (TDU) responsible for the physical infrastructure.
+Oncor owns the poles, the wires, and the advanced smart meters on the side of your house.

-It’s important to understand that your REP does not profit from this charge.
-They collect it from you and pass it directly to Oncor.
-Even if you switch electricity providers to find a cheaper energy rate, the Oncor delivery charges will remain exactly the same because they are tied to your physical location, not your electricity plan.
+It is important to understand that your REP does not profit from this charge.
+They simply collect it from you and pass it directly back to Oncor.
+Even if you switch electricity providers to find a cheaper energy rate, your Oncor delivery charges will remain exactly the same because they are tied exclusively to your physical address, not your electricity plan.

 Heads Up: Your Retail Electric Provider (REP) cannot change or waive this fee.
 If a provider claims to have “no delivery fees” in their marketing, they have likely just bundled the Oncor charges into their advertised kilowatt-hour rate rather than listing it separately.